pelsql/YourSqlDba/docs/maintenance/external-backup-solutions.md

 ## Restore CommVault backup files

 CommVault can materialize SQL Server backups as `.bak` files instead of restoring a database directly.
+This is a backup spread across multiple files.
 A striped backup normally produces multiple media-family files for each full, differential, or log backup.
 Restoring several days can therefore require many ordered `RESTORE` statements.

 The following optional example scans a folder containing files that follow the CommVault naming convention and generates the corresponding restore sequence: